mmio/ubuntu-install-scripts/README.md

 # Warning
 This setup works for my system, it might not work for you.
 If you decide to use it prepare for troubleshooting.

+# Feedback
+Any constructive criticism and pull requests are welcome.